Friends loved the notes written on dish cloth👏🏽👏🏽👏🏽

 The SPRUCE cloth is made of cellulose (made from pulping trees) and cotton.
 The pulp is made like making paper.
 Soaked, pulped, dried and cut.

-COTTON: off-cut cotton threads from manufacturing too short to be reused - shredded into thread.
-This binds the cloth to be strong.
+COTTON: off-cut cotton threads from manufacturing that are too short to be reused are shredded into thread.
+This binds with the cellulose to give the cloth strength.

 INK: is certified eco friendly and water based.